Castleford Tigers: Supporters

-Castleford supporters at Wembley during the 2014 Challenge Cup Final.
+Castleford supporters at Wembley during the 2014 Challenge Cup final.

-Castleford have an average gate close to 8,000 per home game throughout the Super League era.
-In 2018 the club are currently averaging close to 10,000.
-The majority of Castleford's matchday support comes from primarily Castleford and the nearby towns of Normanton, Kippax, Knottingley, Rothwell, Garforth, Selby, Sherburn-in-Elmet and Cross Gates.
+Castleford have had an average home attendance between 7,000 and 8,000 through the Super League era.
+The majority of the club's matchday support comes primarily from Castleford and the nearby towns of Normanton, Kippax, Knottingley, Rothwell, Garforth, Selby, Sherburn in Elmet, and Cross Gates.

-While the club spent the 2005 & 2007 rugby league season in the Co-Operative Championship due to relegation the club still had an average attendance of 5,000+ and broke most records in the Co-Operative Championship for attendance most notably against Hull Kingston Rovers in the Northern Rail Cup Final which was spectated by a crowd of 9,400 and the Co-Operative Championship record attendance of 20,814 in the 2007 grand final against Widnes.
+While Castleford spent the 2005 and 2007 rugby league seasons in National League One due to relegation, the supporters maintained an average attendance above 5,000, enabling the club to retain a full-time squad.
+They broke attendance records in the second tier, including the Northern Rail Cup record of 9,400 for the 2005 final against Hull Kingston Rovers, and the Championship record attendance of 20,814 in the 2007 Grand Final against Widnes Vikings.

-Castleford's fanbase includes a host of celebrity supporters, including England international cricketers Chris Silverwood and Tim Bresnan, Coronation Street actor Alan Halsall, former Coronation Street actress Lucy-Jo Hudson and Notts County and former England footballer Alan Smith.
+Among Castleford's fanbase are a number of celebrity supporters, including England international cricketers Chris Silverwood and Tim Bresnan, Coronation Street actors Alan Halsall and Lucy-Jo Hudson, England international footballer Alan Smith, TV veterinary surgeon Julian Norton, UK Foreign Secretary Yvette Cooper, and broadcaster Ed Balls.